tttor/ctrl-foundation/app/prognet_rusu_2016.md

     by the environment, and generating probabilities over actions

 ## setup
-* task:
-  * reaching to a visual target
+* task: reaching to a visual target
-  * are learned using end-to-end deep RL, with
+* end-to-end deep RL, with
   * input: RGB
   * output: joint velocity actions.
 * robot: Jaco arm, 9 degrees(6 DOF arm + 3 actuated fingers) of freedom
 * Each joint policy has three actions
   * a fixed positive velocity,